 Dan Treglia, Ph.D.

-Dan Treglia is a research fellow for the ALICE research team and a postdoctoral fellow at the University of Pennsylvania's School of Social Policy and Practice.
+Dan Treglia is a Senior Research Fellow for United for ALICE an Associate Professor of Practice at the University of Pennsylvania.
 Treglia's recent work focuses on the use of quantitative methods to better understand and address a range of social policy issues, most notably homelessness.
 He has a doctorate degree in Social Welfare from the University of Pennsylvania and a master's degree in Public Policy from Harvard's Kennedy School of Government.